jscanzoni/xMatters-python-scripts/README.md

 ## Python Setup
 1. Basic python setup information can be found online.
-2. You may need to install `HTTPBasicAuth` by running `pip install HTTPBasicAuth`.
+2. You may need to install `HTTPBasicAuth` by running `pip install HTTPBasicAuth` in your terminal.
 3. You can use `pip` to install any other missing libraries as well.

 # Testing